 Every gardener is antsy over winter waiting for the first kisses of spring sunshine and its attendant flowers.
-Tulips are one of the favorite spring bulb varieties and they come in a glaring assortment of colors, sizes and petal forms.
-Many bulbs just produce 1 to 3 stems, but multi-flowering tulips can produce four or more flowering stalks.
+Tulips are one of the favorite spring bulb varieties and they come in a glaring assortment of colors, sizes, and petal forms.
+Many bulbs just produce one to three stems, but multi-flowering tulips can produce four or more flowering stalks.
 What are multi-headed tulips?
 These flowers give you more value for your dollar and produce a bouquet from just a single bulb.
 Choose from dozens of multi-headed tulip varieties and spice up your spring color display.

 What are Multi-Headed Tulips?

 Multi-headed tulip flowers are showstopping forms mostly derived from single late and botanical flowers.
 These bulbs can be a bit difficult to locate, but it is definitely worth the effort since the plant produces many more blooms than traditional tulips.
 There are many lovely types of multi-headed tulips from which to choose.
 The expanded color display is eye-popping, and most can be planted quite late and still expect a bloom.

 Envision the large sword-like green leaves arching out around a few single stems that branch out into several tulip flowers.
 These plants naturally divide the main stems into three or more separate flower heads.

 Forms range from multi-toned to some with variegated foliage.
 The most common is probably ‘Antoinette,’ which produces three to six flowers clustered together amidst the greenery.
 The blooms change color as they age, going from buttery yellow to pink as they mature.
 Bulbs are generally quite large, and plants can grow 12 to 18 inches (31-46 cm.) tall.
 These tulips are excellent as cut flowers and last a considerable time.

 ‘Antoinette’ isn’t the only outstanding member of the group.